In the family crisis there are many aspects of the assets.

 - in the pathological phase of the relationship, the agreements of consensual separation and the joint divorce petition, as well as the agreements of a patrimonial nature concluded on the occasion of personal separation and divorce as the so-called Latin agreements.

 The private negotiating autonomy then assumes its maximum application in the factual family.

-In this context of negotiating autonomy, the instrument of the Trust, a unilateral programmatic legal shop which, thanks to its recognized characteristics, is able to realize the increasingly complex and varied protection aims of the family.
+In this context of negotiating autonomy, the instrument of the Trust, a programmatic unilateral legal transaction which, thanks to its recognized characteristics, is able to achieve the increasingly complex and varied protection purposes of family realities.

 The Trust can also be useful in the pathological phase of the couple relationship

 The topics that are the main subject of discussion between spouses in the pathological phase of the marital relationship concern the relative regulation:

 - b) to the maintenance of the economically weaker spouse;

 - c) custody of the children and their maintenance; d) to the family heritage.